-Once on Spinalonga, please avoid leaving you name carved on the cactus!
+- When you visit Spinalonga, please avoid leaving you name carved on the cactus!

 Where to stay near Spinalonga

 There are endless accommodation opportunities along the coast of Plaka and Elounda.
-In this area you will find some of the most exclusive resorts and villas in Greece.
+In this area, you will find some of the most exclusive resorts and villas in Greece.
 If you’re more on a budget, check prices and availability in the hotels and rooms in Agios Nikolaos.

 More useful information to plan your trip in Crete

 Disclaimer: Bear in mind that some of the links in this post are affiliate links and if you go through them to make a purchase I will earn a small commission at no extra cost to you.
 Keep in mind that I link to products & companies that I personally use and recommend for their quality.